SpikeSpg/tic-tac-toe/README.md

 Basic Tic-Tac-Toe game which you can play
-- Versus other player
+- Versus other player (PvP on same screen)
-- Versus the AI
+- Versus the AI (minimax algorithm)